alykhank/alykhank.github.io/README.md

 The website of Alykhan Kanji.
 See Alykhan's social media profiles and professional portfolio.

 * Developed in HTML, CSS, and JS
-* Features social media profiles, portfolio, and contact form
+* Features bio, social media profiles, portfolio, and résumé